 The Geri-Fit Program | Senior Fitness

 Falls are the leading cause of fatal and non-fatal injuries for older Americans making senior fitness a necessity.
-At Renaissance Village, we believe it is imperative to provide seniors with the resources needed to strengthen their bodies.
+At Renaissance Villages, we believe it is imperative to provide seniors with the resources needed to strengthen their bodies.
 In addition, maintain as much independence as possible.

 Here at Renaissance Villages, we’re dedicated to addressing this issue for residents through senior fitness and our trusted partnership with Geri-Fit.
 We are proud to be the first licensed Geri-Fit program in Southern California.
 We offer two classes twice a week to keep our residents as safe and mobile as possible.
 Also, promote overall well-being.

 What is Geri-Fit?